etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/star-schema.md

 ### Loading Fact Data

-Loading data into a fact table is a pivotal component in the establishment of a Data Warehouse (DWH).
+Loading data into a fact table is crucial when establishing a Data Warehouse (DWH).
 This operation typically involves the extraction of data from source systems, its transformation to fit the DWH schema, and finally, its insertion into the fact table.

 #### Incremental Loads vs. Full Loads